HELLBOY017/kernel_oneplus_sm8250/fs/exfat/README.md

 ## exFAT filesystem
-This is the exfat filesystem for support from the linux 5.15 kernel to the latest kernel.
-If you want to use exfat from 4.1 ~ 5.15 kernel, Please use #for-kernel-version-from-4.1.0 branch.
+This is the exfat filesystem for support from the linux 4.1 kernel to the latest kernel.

 ## Installing as a stand-alone module